AmadeusITGroup/AgnosUI/docs/services/01-focustrack.md

 const {directive, hasFocus$} = createHasFocus();

-// Apply the directive to specific elements (specific to frameworks)
+// Apply the directive to specific elements
-// ...
+// (We provide utilities to apply this in the different framework context too) var elementWhereToTrack = document.getElementById('id');
+const instance = directive(elementWhereToTrack);

 // Subscribe to the hasFocus$ signal const unsubscribe = hasFocus$.subscribe((hasFocus) => {